Multiple dashboards

 Creating a new dashboard

-The default Overview dashboard updates itself when you add new devices, as long as you do not edit the default dashboard.
+The built-in dashboards update themselves when you add new devices.
 If you want a customized dashboard, it is recommended not to change the Overview dashboard, but to create a new dashboard instead.

 This will leave the default dashboard intact.